-- 15.9 All waste storage areas shall be clearly marked.
+16.9 All waste storage areas shall be clearly marked.
 Waste containers shall be clearly labelled.
 Containers shall be durable for the substances stored.
-Incompatible wastes shall be segregated and stored separately. - 15.10 The Operator shall ensure that all appropriate precautions are in place to prevent materials from wind whipping. - 15.11 The Operator shall keep detailed records of the quantity, nature (including hazardous properties (hazard statements), origin, handling precautions, the destination, frequency of collection, mode of transport and treatment method of any waste which is disposed of or recovered.
-Records shall be kept on site for a minimum of 4 years and made available for inspection by the Regulator on request - 15.12 For all wastes received at or produced by the Permitted installation, the Operator shall record the following; - The composition or description of the waste including EWC; - The best estimate of the quantity produced; - Disposal routes for the waste; and - The best estimate of the quantity sent for recovery. - 15.13 Hazardous waste dusts shall be stored under cover in a designated area. - 15.14 The labels on hazardous waste containers shall display the date of production of the waste.
+Incompatible wastes shall be segregated and stored separately.

+16.10 The Operator shall ensure that all appropriate precautions are in place to prevent materials from wind whipping.

+16.11 The Operator shall keep detailed records of the quantity, nature (including hazardous properties (hazard statements), origin, handling precautions, the destination, frequency of collection, mode of transport and treatment method of any waste which is disposed of or recovered.
+Records shall be kept on site for a minimum of 4 years and made available for inspection by the Regulator on request.

+16.12 For all wastes received at or produced by the Permitted installation, the Operator shall record the following;

+- The composition or description of the waste including EWC; - The best estimate of the quantity produced; - Disposal routes for the waste; and - The best estimate of the quantity sent for recovery.

+16.13 Hazardous waste dusts shall be stored under cover in a designated area.

+16.14 Labels on hazardous waste containers shall display the date of production of the waste and a description of the waste.

-Section 16 - Noise and Vibration
+Section 17 - Noise and Vibration

-- 16.1 Any plant or equipment brought into the installation, or any plant or equipment that undergoes modification, shall be demonstrated to comply with the Best Available Techniques (BAT) to the satisfaction of the Regulator.
-If it is not possible to demonstrate that the new plant or equipment is BAT then suitable attenuation measures shall be agreed with the Regulator and implemented. - 16.2 Unless already meeting BAT requirements, the Operator shall demonstrate that sound power levels for substantially changed plant or equipment shall be lower than for existing when operating under normal parameters.
+17.1 Any plant or equipment brought into the installation, or any plant or equipment that undergoes modification, shall be demonstrated to comply with the Best Available Techniques (BAT) to the satisfaction of the Regulator.
+If it is not possible to demonstrate that the new plant or equipment is BAT then suitable attenuation measures shall be agreed with the Regulator and implemented.

+17.2 Unless already meeting BAT requirements, the Operator shall demonstrate that sound power levels for substantially changed plant or equipment shall be lower than for existing when operating under normal parameters.
 The procedure listed in condition 16.3 shall be used.
-If it is not possible to demonstrate this then suitable attenuation shall be agreed in writing with the Regulator. - 16.3 No new plant or equipment shall be Permitted within the installation except where: - (i) The plant or equipment can be demonstrated to have a minimal environmental impact.
-For the purpose of this condition 'minimal' shall be taken to mean that the plant or equipment, if monitored under the requirements of BS4142:2014, is unlikely to attract complaints.
+If it is not possible to demonstrate this then suitable attenuation shall be agreed in writing with the Regulator.

-OR
+17.3 No new plant or equipment shall be Permitted within the installation except where:

-(ii) If the above plant/equipment does not satisfy the BAT criteria as described in 16.3(i) above, then attenuation measures shall be taken by the Operator, in agreement with the Regulator in order to satisfy 16.3(i).
+- (i) The plant or equipment can be demonstrated to have a minimal environmental impact.
+For the purpose of this condition 'minimal' shall be taken to mean that the plant or equipment, if monitored under the requirements of BS4142:2014, is unlikely to attract complaints. - OR - (ii) If the above plant/equipment does not satisfy the BAT criteria as described in 17.3(i) above, then attenuation measures shall be taken by the Operator, in agreement with the Regulator in order to satisfy 16.3(i).